Buzet dialect

 The Buzet dialect (buzetski dijalekt; also known as buzetsko-gornjomiranski or gornjomiranski) is a sub-dialect of the Chakavian dialect in Croatia.
 It is spoken in northern Istria around Buzet.

 The Buzet dialect is a natural transition between Chakavian, Kajkavian and the Slovenian language.
 Initially some considered it part of the Kajkavian language area, in the past it was also classified (e.g. by Fran Ramovš) as a Slovene dialect, but other linguists, including Mieczysław Małecki and Pavle Ivić among others, managed to rightly define it as Chakavian and part of the literary Serbo-Croatian language.

-The primary features that separate Buzet dialect from the rest of the Chakavian dialects are in the development of the Common Slavic vocalism:
+The primary features that separate the Buzet dialect from the rest of the Chakavian dialects are in the development of the Common Slavic vocalism: